December 5th, 2014 by Terry in Adults, Kids, Teens · Comments Off ·

 Follows the fates of five interrelated families–American, German, Russian, English and Welsh–as they move through the world-shaking dramas of World War I, the Russian Revolution, and the struggle for women’s suffrage.

 [Read more →]

-In observance of Easter, both branches of the Irondequoit Public Library will be closed on Friday, April 18 and Saturday, April 19.
-Regular hours will resume on Monday, April 21.
+In observance of Martin Luther King Day, both branches of the Irondequoit Public Library will be closed on Monday, January 19.
+Regular hours will resume on Tuesday, January 20.